 In normal times the Duke Reader Project pairs approximately 60 students with outside readers, Duke alums or employees, to help improve students’ writing and reasoning skills.
 This semester the numbers have almost doubled and the Duke Reader Project is looking for more reader volunteers read more about Duke Reader Project Sees Increase in Student Participation and is Looking for Volunteers »

 Duke employees and alumni have a chance to share their expertise and help students with their writing through the Duke Reader Project.
 The Duke Reader Project is seeking Duke alumni, staff and faculty – called “readers” – to assist undergraduate students with assignments in writing courses for the fall and spring semesters.
 By participating, Duke alumni and employees use their knowledge to help students improve their communication and reasoning skills.
-“There is a tremendous amount of knowledge that employees and alumni… read more about Help Students One Word at a Time »
+“There is a tremendous amount of knowledge that employees… read more about Help Students One Word at a Time »

 Aaron Colton's article “Who (According to Students) Uses the Writing Center: Acknowledging Impressions and Misimpressions of Writing Center Services and User Demographics” will be featured in the new issue of Praxis.
 This article analyzes the results of a spring 2019 survey of Georgia Tech undergraduates on their understandings and impressions of the services that the Georgia Tech Communication Center provides and the students the center sees most frequently.
 By comparing such understandings across participants’ self-… read more about Aaron Colton's Article To Be Featured in Praxis »